| | | | |

 Best: The most streets are really bouring, but

-the many, many Nationalparks were really big The best.
-I have been in 90% of the
+the many, many Nationalparks were really big highlights.
+I have been in 90% of

-US-NParks.
+the US-NParks.
 The infrastructure in USA and Canada is perfekt.
-You can get the feeling
+You can get the

-of being alone somewhere in the wilderness too.
-Mexico I liked very much because
+feeling of being alone somewhere in the wilderness too.
+Mexico I liked very much

-California.
+in Baja California.
 The BMW-rack crashed in Death Valley "riding off road".
-My batterie
+My

-did not work any more in Redwoods.
-My carburator was leaking 10.000 kms back through
+batterie did not work any more in Redwoods.
+My carburator was leaking 10.000 kms

-Canada.
-Had to pay 140 Canadian dollars because of watching the landscape and
+back through Canada.
+Had to pay 140 Canadian dollars because of watching the landscape

 Infos: In North America are very big distances.